metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_rate_limit_v1alpha1_manifest.md

 Optional:

 - `connection_rate` (Attributes) Defines how many connections are allowed per interval. (see [below for nested schema](#nestedatt--spec--from--default--local--tcp--connection_rate))
-- `disabled` (Boolean) Define if rate limiting should be disabled.Default: false
+- `disabled` (Boolean) Define if rate limiting should be disabled.
+Default: false

 <a id="nestedatt--spec--from--default--local--tcp--connection_rate"></a>
 ### Nested Schema for `spec.from.default.local.tcp.connection_rate`